-In this election, 41 million total members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.
+In this election, 41 million members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.

 Brian Fife, the chair of Lehigh’s political science department, said the 2024 presidential election is being marketed as the “most important vote” that voters will ever make.
 Not only does the 2024 election differ in both mainstream candidates’ different political ideologies, but their marketing strategies as well.